okeefm/s3g/doc/gcode_protocol.markdown

 * Exactly 1 G or M code per command line
 * No register values carry over between commands (some registers may affect the interpreter state machine)
 * Only absolute positioning in milimeter mode are supported
-* Two kinds of comments are supported, parens and semicolon

 The interpreter state machine stores these states: